iyzhang/www/_posts/2015-02-01-consistency.md

 ### Consistency vs. Isolation

-Before we dive into the variants of different properties of distributed systems and databases, I will try to define the properties themselves.
+Before we dive into the different guarantees provided by distributed systems and databases, I will try to define the guarantees themselves.

-**Consistency**, as in the CAP theorem, is how copies of a single data item relate to each other.
+**Consistency**, as in the CAP theorem, defines how copies of a single data item relate to each other.
 Do they appear as if they are a single copy (to an application or an external observer)?
 Or do they have some other apparent behavior (i.e., after some period of time they converge to a single copy)?

-**Isolation**, in ACID, is the how transactions on multiple items relate to each other.
+**Isolation**, in ACID, defines the how transactions on multiple items relate to each other.
 Do transactions appear as if they each ran sequentially on a single copy of the database?
 Or some other behavior (i.e., each transaction ran on its own snapshot of the database)?

+Essentially, a storage system's consistency level dictates how operations for single data items have to be ordered, and its isolation level dictates how transactions over many items have to be ordered.

 ### What about the C in ACID?

-Now that we have sorted out that consistency enforces the ordering of operations for a single data item and isolation enforces the ordering of transactions over many items, what the heck does the C for consistency in ACID stand for?

-This type of consistency is more of an application-specific invariant (e.g., bank account balance must be greater than 0) than a system property.
-Enforcing this type of consistency requires that the application, assuming some guarantees from the database, does not violate its own invariants (e.g., the application checks the bank account balance before withdrawing too much).
+Unlike isolation and CAP consistency, the ACID type of consistency is more of an application-specific invariant (e.g., bank account balance must be greater than 0) than a system property.
+Enforcing this type of consistency requires that the application, assuming some A, I & D guarantees from the database, does not violate its own invariants (e.g., the application checks the bank account balance before withdrawing too much).

 I've been reading some great old database papers recommended by Phil Bernstein, and Thomas defines, in [1], *internal consistency* as the C